coderabbit-laboratory/CodeRabortory/README.md

    contexts and messages during the review process.
 This involves testing whether
    CodeRabbit's AI can learn and adapt based on these insights.

-2. **Open Source Contribution**: This project is also intended to contribute
+2. **Open-Source Contribution**: This project is also intended to contribute
    to the open-source community.
 By sharing our code and custom CodeRabbit
    configurations, we hope to help others improve their code quality practices.